Chris Dreja: Early life

 Christopher Walenty Dreja was born on 11 November 1946 in Surbiton, and raised in Kingston upon Thames, Surrey.
 His father, Alojzy Dreja (1 January 1918 – 11 December 1985), was from Poland; he had been exiled to Britain in 1940, and served as a pilot in the Polish Air Force in Great Britain during World War II.
 He married Joyce Guillan in 1943 and they had three sons, Stefan, Christopher and Nicholas.

 Dreja's elder brother Stefan happened to meet guitarist Top Topham when they studied at the same pre-college art program, and introduced Topham to his brother.

 Topham and Dreja were influenced by folk-blues guitarist Gerry Lockran, who influenced them to switch from acoustic to electric guitars according to Greg Russo in his book The Yardbirds: The Ultimate Rave-Up.
-They made their debut with electric guitars at a concert with Duster Bennett and a young Jimmy Page.
+They made their debut with electric guitars at a concert with Duster Bennett and Jimmy Page.
 Their other guitar influences included Hubert Sumlin, Duane Eddy, Brian Jones, and Chuck Berry.